A growing number of services are on offer to help guide prospective retirees through the retirement maze.

-Full-blown advice costs several hundred pounds an hour – and can cost as much as thousands of pounds, depending on what actions you take.
-However, if your affairs are more complex it should ideally save you more than you spend.
+Full-blown advice can cost well into the hundreds of pounds an hour – and even up to as much as thousands of pounds - depending on what actions you take.
+But if your affairs are more complex, it should ideally in the long run save you more than you spend.

 In short, an adviser will take into account all aspects of your life and finances to work out a detailed plan with you.
 But where do you find one?

 Websites such as unbiased.co.uk and vouchedfor.co.uk are a good place to start if you’re looking for a financial adviser.
-You can also search for an adviser through the Personal Finance Society at thepfs.org/membership/findanadviser.
+You may also like to have a look at the Personal Finance Society website for further information.